Accudio/opera-new-tab-page/README.md

 Tested on Opera for Windows, 64-bit, version 58.0.3135.65.

-Download opera-new-tab-page.nex from dist/ or from releases, drag and drop file onto the Opera extensions window.
+Download opera-new-tab-page.nex or from releases, drag and drop file onto the Opera extensions window.
 Alternatively you can clone this repository, and select src/ using Opera's "Load unpacked extension..." button in the extension developer mode.

 ## Version History